A Travel Money Guide to Germany

 German Euro banknotes have 7 denominations: €5, €10, €20, €50, €100, €200 and €500.

 Germany has 8 coin denominations: €2, €1, 50cent, 20cent, 10cent, 5cent, 2cent and 1cent.

 Most German businesses are well set up to receive card payments.
+Some of the best travel money cards include debit, credit and prepaid cards.
 But before you use your bank card willy-nilly, it’s worth reading up on the fees and charges you might incur.

 Debit cards can be used across Germany.
 Just beware, your home bank may impose high rates and fees if you use your card overseas.
 These fees might cover ATM withdrawals, overseas transactions, and currency conversions.

 One of the best travel money cards for New Caledonia is the Wise Travel Card, which doesn’t have purchase, load, or reload fees and offers the same exchange rates as those you see on Google or XE.com.

 Credit cards can come with some enticing perks, including added security, loyalty programs, and even free travel insurance.

 But are they worth it?

 Major local businesses, including hotels, restaurants, airline offices, and department stores, accept credit cards.
 But you might have to pay a surcharge.

 Mastercard and Visa are widely accepted.
 You may also be able to use your American Express card, though local ATMs won’t accept them.